 Q: Will I receive complimentary wine tasting at all tasting rooms owned by Willamette Valley Vineyards, including Willamette Wineworks in Folsom, CA and Maison Bleue in Walla Walla, WA?

 A: Yes!
-Our Preferred Stock Winery Owners receive complimentary tastings at any of our current and future locations.
+Our Preferred Stock Winery Owners receive complimentary wine tastings (once per month, by appointment) at any of our current and future locations.

 Q: I live on the East Coast far from the winery.
 How do I obtain the benefits of Ownership?